 Large-Capacity RAID Storage Server.
 Video wall server.

-Connect two high-performance PCIe cards to transform your Mac mini with Thunderbolt 3 ports from a simple computer to something much more.
+Connect two high-performance PCIe cards to transform your Mac mini from a simple computer to something much more.

 Adds Connectivity and Capabilities to Your Mac mini—Connects two high-performance PCIe 1.1, 2.0, or 3.0 expansion cards to the Mac mini

 Diverse PCIe Card Support—Supports pro video capture and playout, pro audio, 10 Gigabit Ethernet, Fibre Channel, SAS/SATA RAID controllers, and other PCIe cards

 Server Room Ready—1U rackmount enclosure with user-replaceable fans, easy to remove lid, built-in cable management features

 Makes Your Mac mini Road-Ready—Securely holds the computer and PCIe cards in place during transport, adding mobility to your Mac

 Two Thunderbolt 3 Ports—One port used to connect to the computer; second port supports daisy-chaining of up to five additional Thunderbolt(1) peripheral devices to your computer, attaching a single USB(2) peripheral device, or connecting a 4K display.